ahmad-masud/CompCode/README.md

 ## Features

 - **Company-Specific Problems**: View and solve problems that are frequently asked by specific companies.
+- **Problem Submission**: Input a LeetCode problem number and a company name, upload this information, and track your submissions.
 - **Progress Tracking**: Track which problems you have completed.
 - **Search and Sort**: Search for problems by ID or title and sort problems by different criteria (ID, title, acceptance rate, difficulty, frequency).
 - **User Authentication**: Log in using Google or GitHub to save your progress.
+- **Premium Subscriptions**: Access additional features with monthly or annual premium subscriptions powered by Stripe.
 - **Dark/Light Mode**: Automatic theme adjustment based on system preferences with manual override options.
 - **Responsive Design**: Fully responsive design to accommodate different screen sizes and devices.